Updated 22/06/2026

 Marlag – Marine-Lager

-But the Allies also asserted themselves, throwing the rules of the Geneva convention overboard.
-Less well known is the Biscari massacre at the invasion of Sicily in July 1943, in which 76 German and Italian prisoners of war were murdered, the Salina massacre also in the invasion of Sicily, where private Bertucci with his machine gun killed 9 prisoners of war and injured 20 and the mutilation of bodies of Japanese dead soldiers and the taking of various limbs and skulls as a souvenir by the Americans.
+But the Allies also committed atrocities, disregarding the rules of the Geneva Convention.
+Less well-known is the Biscari Massacre during the invasion of Sicily in July 1943, where 76 German and Italian prisoners of war were murdered.
+There was also the Salina Massacre, also during the invasion of Sicily, where Private Bertucci used his machine gun to kill 9 prisoners of war and wound 20 others.
+Additionally, there were instances of American soldiers mutilating the bodies of dead Japanese soldiers and taking limbs and skulls as souvenirs.

 Baugnez massacre